tomhiskey/personal-site-11ty/posts/deploying-eleventy-to-github-pages-one-way.md

 It took a lot of time and Googling to figure out.
 I'm not at all sure if it's a sensible method but it worked for me.

+## Too Long Didn't Read

+If you're trying to deploy an Eleventy site to GitHub Pages, try building it locally and fiddling about with settings.